v1ggs/gulp-website-builder/README.md

 ## GNU GENERAL PUBLIC LICENSE

-> THIS IS A LICENSE FOR OTHER SOFTWARE (LIKE A MODIFIED VERSION OF THIS SOFTWARE) THAT INCLUDES THIS SOFTWARE OR ITS PARTS.
-YOU DO NOT HAVE TO LICENSE SITES MADE WITH THIS SOFTWARE WITH THIS SAME LICENSE, OF COURSE.
+> **_YOU DO NOT HAVE TO LICENSE SITES MADE WITH THIS SOFTWARE WITH THIS SAME LICENSE, OF COURSE._**
+> THIS LICENSE IS FOR DERIVATIVE SOFTWARE, LIKE A MODIFIED VERSION OF THIS SOFTWARE OR A SOFTWARE THAT INCLUDES THIS CODE OR ITS PARTS.

 ---